electric-sql/pglite/multi-session-worker-multi-memory-design.md

 PostgreSQL stores many high-value pointer roots in process-global cells at fixed memory-0 addresses, including `BufferBlocks`, `ProcGlobal`, `MyProc`, `MainLWLockArray`, `ShmemBase`, and `CurrentMemoryContext`.

 The transformer should build a whole-module store set for each fixed-address cell.
-If every possible store has one domain, a load from that cell inherits the domain.
-This binary-level analysis requires no source metadata and can specialize some of PostgreSQL's hottest buffer, process-array, and LWLock address calculations.
+Root-cell inference is allowed only when the cell's address constant provably does not escape: it is never stored as data, passed to an import/unknown/indirect callee, or arithmetic-combined into an address the analysis cannot enumerate.
+Every observed exact or constant-derived access must remain in the cell's store/load set.
+If the address escapes or an access cannot be accounted for, the cell remains `Unknown` unless a separately checked source annotation applies.

-Writes through unknown aliases invalidate the affected cell conservatively.
-Debug instrumentation can compare inferred root-cell domains with runtime tags.
+Within that non-escaping set, if every possible store has one domain, a load from the cell inherits the domain.
+This is an optimizer-grade checked assumption rather than a proof against arbitrary corrupted pointers: wild writes through invalid C pointers are treated as undefined behavior, as in ordinary alias-based compiler optimization.
+The build report identifies every specialized root cell and the facts used to admit it.
+Debug instrumentation asserts loaded tags at use sites, and differential generic/direct builds exercise the assumption.
+This binary-level analysis requires no source metadata and can specialize some of PostgreSQL's hottest buffer, process-array, and LWLock address calculations without pretending that every unknown store can be disambiguated.

 ### 11.11 Interprocedural summaries